telerik/maui-docs/controls/gauge/gauge-indicators.md

 ## Shape Indicator

-The `GaugeShapeIndicator` has the following properties:
+The `GaugeShapeIndicator` supports the following properties:

 * `Value`&mdash;Defines a single value of the shape indicator.
 * `Size`&mdash;Defines the size of the shape indicator.